-Reducing the evaporator flow rate in proportion to the load can reduce the energy consumption of the system.
+Reducing evaporator flow rate in proportion to load can reduce system energy consumption.
 The rate of flow change should be a maximum of 10 percent of the flow per minute.
 For example, if the maximum design flow rate is 200 gpm and is to be reduced to a flow rate of 140 gpm, the flow change is 60 gpm.

-Ten percent of 200 gpm equals a change of 20 gpm per minute, or a minimum of three minutes to go from the maximum flow to the desired flow
+Ten percent of 200 gpm equals a change of 20 gpm per minute, or a minimum of three minutes to go from the maximum flow to the desired flow.